netgusto/nodebook/README.md

 ### Create a Notebook

-In a directory where your notebooks will be stored, simply create a folder containing a file named `index.js`.
+In the directory where you want your notebooks to be stored, simply create a folder containing a file named `index.js`.
-The dir name will be the notebook name.
+The notebook's name will be the name of the folder.

 ### Run the REPL